Azra-2003/AZRALL558_PTO2401_GroupA_AZRA-ALLY_DJS11/sproutcast/README.md

 Sorting Episodes: Episodes are initially shown in chronological order.
 Users can adjust the sort order using useState, either ascending or descending.
 Persistent Audio Playback: The audio player’s state is managed globally via audioContext.tsx, so users can continue listening without interruption, even when switching pages.

-IMPORTANT
-Feature Limitation:
-The confirmation prompt when closing a page while audio is playing could not be implemented due to limitations with the Next.js App Router.
-You can find more information about this issue here: Next.js Forum.

 Contact Me: allyazra2003@gmail.com
             +27837710786